LFBarreto/ledger-live-mobile/TERMS.md

 - Update the firmware of their Ledger Device
 - Install and uninstall Device Applications with the Ledger Live Manager
 - View their portfolio of Crypto Assets
-- Access the means to perform operations on various blockchain networks in accordance with their respective protocol rules, such as but not limited to:

-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Send and receive Crypto Assets to and from Users of a dedicated blockchain network;
+- Access the means to perform operations on various blockchain networks in accordance with their respective protocol rules, such as but not limited to: Send and receive Crypto Assets to and from Users of a dedicated blockchain network;

 - Connect with Third Party Services, to access services such as the delegation of staking rights on supported proof-of-stake blockchains or buying crypto.